Chart Color Schemes

 Gunnedah has a typical household mix, with a higher-than-average median household size

-Family households constitute 67.4% of all households, including 28.2% couples with children, 25.7% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 32.6%, with lone person households at 29.3% and group households comprising 3.3%.
-The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.
+Family households are the majority at 67.4% of all households, consisting of 28.2% couples with children, 25.7% couples without children, and 12.0% single parent families.
+Non-family households make up the remaining 32.6%, with lone person households at 29.3% and group households comprising 3.3% of the total.
+The median household size is 2.5 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households